-As at 3 December 2020, the Department of Justice (DOJ) and the SEC had resolved 22 FCPA-related enforcement actions in 2020.
+The Department of Justice (DOJ) and the SEC resolved 11 FCPA-related enforcement actions in 2021.
 These cases involved both US and non-US individuals and corporations and imposed a range of civil and criminal penalties.
 Corporate defendants resolved these cases by entering into DPAs and plea agreements, and through administrative orders.
-In no corporate FCPA enforcement actions in 2020 did US authorities require as a condition of settlement that a company retain and pay for an 'independent compliance monitor'.
+In no corporate FCPA enforcement actions in 2021 did US authorities require as a condition of settlement that a company retain and pay for an 'independent compliance monitor'.
 However, in several instances, the company has been required to 'self-report' at periodic intervals on the status of its remediation and compliance efforts.
 In the past, the US enforcement agencies have also imposed a hybrid of the two, requiring companies to retain and pay for an 'independent compliance monitor' during the first half of their probationary period and 'self-report' at periodic intervals during the second half.